-To take advantage of such investment opportunities as they arise, and in light of the ongoing demand for the Company's equity, the Company announced on 23 March 2016 that it will institute a new placing programme of Ordinary Shares, subject to the necessary Shareholder approval.
+To provide the Company with the operational flexibility to take advantage of such investment opportunities, and in light of the ongoing demand for the Company's Ordinary Shares in the secondary market, the Company announced on 10 February 2017 that it had obtained shareholder authority to issue and allot up to 215 million New Ordinary Shares on a non-pre-emptive basis by way of a series of placings and/or open offers and/or offers for subscription, at the discretion of the Directors.

-The Company is targeting potential issues of up to 175 million New Ordinary Shares (in aggregate) under the Placing Programme.
-In accordance with authority granted by Shareholders at an extraordinary general meeting of the Company held on 14 April 2016 for the issue of up to 175 million New Ordinary Shares, such New Ordinary Shares will be issued on a non-pre-emptive basis.
-The Company will invest the net proceeds of the Placing Programme in accordance with its investment objectives and policy.
+The Company will invest the net proceeds of the 2017 Placing Programme in accordance with its investment objectives and policy.
 Details of the Company's investment objectives and policy are set out in paragraph 3 below.